 These ontological paradoxes imply that the future, present and past are not defined, thus giving scientists an obvious problem on how to then pinpoint the “origin” of anything, a word customarily referring to the past, but now rendered meaningless.
 Further questions arise as to how the object/data was created, and by whom.
 Nevertheless, Einstein’s field equations allow for the possibility of closed time loops, with Kip Thorne the first theoretical physicist to recognize traversable wormholes and backwards time travel as being theoretically possible under certain conditions.

-Examples of Bootstrap paradoxes in the movies include Somewhere in Time (1980), Bill and Ted’s Excellent Adventure (1989), the Terminator movies, and Time Lapse (2014).
+Movies: Examples of bootstrap paradoxes in the movies include Somewhere in Time (1980), Bill and Ted’s Excellent Adventure (1989), the Terminator movies, and Time Lapse (2014).
+The Netflix series Dark (2017-19) also features a book called ‘A Journey Through Time’ which presents another classic example of a bootstrap paradox.

 3: Grandfather Paradox

-This time paradox gives rise to a ‘self-inconsistent solution’, because if you traveled to the past and killed your grandfather, you would never have been born and would not have been able to travel to the past- a paradox.
+The Grandfather Paradox concerns ‘self-inconsistent solutions’ to a timeline’s history caused by traveling back in time.
+For example, if you traveled to the past and killed your grandfather, you would never have been born and would not have been able to travel to the past – a paradox.
 Let’s say you did decide to kill your grandfather because he created a dynasty that ruined the world.
-You figure if you knock him off before he meets your grandmother the whole family line (including you) will vanish and the world will be a better place.
+You figure if you knock him off before he meets your grandmother then the whole family line (including you) will vanish and the world will be a better place.
 According to theoretical physicists, the situation could play out as follows:

 4: Let’s Kill Hitler Paradox